Undergraduate Degrees in Architecture

 - Accreditation of program

-These factors make it very important that international students thoroughly investigate their desired career and program so that the undergraduate degree program in architecture fits their needs and desires.
+It is important that international students thoroughly consider these factors when choosing program so that they can be sure that the undergraduate degree program they choose fits their needs and desires.